CFGer/frontend-curriculum/02_CSS/lesson/README.md

 By the end of this lesson you will:

 * Know how to bring CSS into HTML
+* Know the basic CSS sytax and how to target elements
-* Understand the 'Cascading' part
+* Know what the box-model is
 * Understand some basic styling features
 * Have a brief introduction to display and position
+* Understand the 'Cascading' part

 ---